 If you find yourself using your tablet more like a laptop, use an external keyboard and follow the guidelines above to properly set up your workstation.
 Also, consider using dictation software to minimize typing on the device.

 In other cases when you’re using a tablet for an extended period of time, take short breaks to stand up and stretch your neck and arms.
 For more on stretching, see our page on preventing strains and sprains.

 Tips for any mobile device

-In today’s society, it’s not realistic to think employees will never work with their computers on their laps or their heads bent over their iPads, but it’s important that they limit the amount of time spent working in these less-than-ideal positions and take regular micro breaks while they’re doing it.
+In today’s society, it’s not realistic to think you will never work with your computer on your lap or your head bent over your tablet, but it’s important to limit the amount of time spent working in these less-than-ideal positions and take regular micro breaks while doing it.